dkhamsing/ios-asset-names/README.md

 ### Swift Enums

-- [Misen](https://github.com/tasanobu/Misen): Script to support easily using Xcode Asset Catalog in Swift.
+- [Misen](https://github.com/tasanobu/Misen): Script to support using Xcode Asset Catalog in Swift.
 - [SwiftGen](https://github.com/AliSoftware/SwiftGen): A collection of Swift tools to generate Swift code (enums for your assets and more).

 ## Naming